Department of Health and Human Services

 Carolyn Cozad Hughes Administrative Law Judge

-- 2. I make this one finding of fact/conclusion of law.
+- back to note 1 2.
+I make this one finding of fact/conclusion of law.

-- 3. CMS’s electronic process is referred to as PECOS (Provider Enrollment, Chain, and Ownership System).
+- back to note 2 3.
+CMS’s electronic process is referred to as PECOS (Provider Enrollment, Chain, and Ownership System).